 The last film, Phantom of Chinatown, starring Keye Luke, who actually was Chinese-American, was something of a Hollywood first.
 Prior to then, Asian leads were invariably played by Caucasians.

 And the films in turn were evidently popular enough to spawn several comic book stories in Dell's Popular Comics in the early forties.

 Hugh Wiley was a rather prolific writer for such slicks as Colliers and The Saturday Evening Post.
 As well as penning the James Lee Wong stories, he also wrote about recurring characters Kwan Yin and at least five novels written in "negro dialect" featuring the adventures of black American Vitus Marsden.
 Vitus is definitely NOT a detective (he's a lumberjack, I think), but Wiley's other series character, Kwan Yin, may be.

-This 2-disc set contains all 6 films in the series: "Mr. Wong, Detective," "The Mystery of Mr. Wong," "Mr. Wong in Chinatown," "The Fatal Hour," "Doomed to Die" and "Phantom of Chinatown."
+This 2-disc set from 2008 contains all 6 films in the series: "Mr. Wong, Detective," "The Mystery of Mr. Wong," "Mr. Wong in Chinatown," "The Fatal Hour," "Doomed to Die" and "Phantom of Chinatown."

 Mr. Wong appeared as a back-up feature in several consecutive issues of the anthology series, serializing the first two films.
 In fact, the stories were billed as "Presented by Monogram Pictures" and "Starring Boris Karloff."